gurditsingh/hydeout/_posts/test.md

 	**Basic Example:**

- - Batch 1 have two records between 01:00 to 01:05.
+ - Batch 1 have two records between 01:00 to 01:05 so the count is 2.
- - Batch 2 have three recor
+ - Batch 2 have three records one record belongs to 01:00 to 01:05 so the count updates to 3. next two records betwenn

 	![Lambda Architecture](https://github.com/gurditsingh/blog/blob/gh-pages/_screenshots/TumblingWindows.jpg?raw=true)